-The MCC bans City vendors, lobbyists, and those seeking to do business with the City from contributing over \$1,500 annually to the political campaign of any City official or candidate for City office.
+The MCC bans persons who are doing or who have done business with the City; lobbyists; and persons seeking to do business with the City (among others) from contributing over \$1,500 per calendar year to the political campaign of any City official or candidate for City office.
 Potential violations of the cap are identified through complaints and OIG analysis.
-Other rules and regulations, such as Executive Order 2011-4 place further restrictions on donations.
+Other rules and regulations, such as Executive Orders 2011-2, -3, and -4, place further restrictions on donations.
 Once a potential violation is identified, OIG shall notify the donor and the donation recipient of the violation and, as required by the MCC, provide the individual or entity 10 days to challenge the determination or cure the violation by returning the excess donation.
 If the excess donation is returned in a timely manner, or it is determined that a violation did not occur, OIG shall close the matter administratively.
 In the event the matter is not cured or sufficiently addressed, OIG shall sustain the investigation and deliver the case to the Board of Ethics for adjudication.